 Personal Injury Lawsuit | How Much is My Explosion Case Worth?

 Several factors need to be considered to determine how much a case is worth.
 In the case described above, the settlement was high because of the severity of the burns, permanent brain damage, and our client’s inability to continue to run his business, along with other factors.
-In addition, Fred and Eric found multiple companies to sue, each with insurance money that could be used to pay our client.
+In addition, Eric and our team found multiple companies to sue, each with insurance money that could be used to pay our client.
 In many cases, the amount of money recovered is severely limited by insurance coverage limits.

 What Happens When I Decide to Sue for Compensation?

-- Gather evidence needed to prove your case and get you the money you deserve;
+- Gather evidence needed to prove your case and get you the money you deserve

-- Determine what people and companies to sue;
+- Determine what people and companies to sue

-- Send those people and businesses demand letters, which outline why you have a case against them, how much money you should get, and why you should get that amount;
+- Send those people and businesses demand letters, which outline why you have a case against them, how much money you should get, and why you should get that amount

-- Negotiate to get you a good settlement;
+- Negotiate to get you a good settlement

-- If that fails, file a lawsuit;
+- If that fails, file a lawsuit

-- Continue to build a winning case and pursue a settlement through negotiations;
+- Continue to build a winning case and pursue a settlement through negotiations

-- Take the case to trial if a settlement can’t be reached.
+- Take the case to trial if a settlement can’t be reached